Resources » Latest Blogs

 In recent years, some of the most significant advances in care outcomes have been driven by the adoption of digital technology.
 Currently, with the support of government funding, the quality of care records and best practices in other processes such as medication management are advancing due to digital technology.
 But now, after this initial transformation, the care industry is looking at the next steps.
 So, what does the future of social care look like?

 Over the past decade, there has considerable transformation in the social care sector from three main viewpoints – technology, regulations, and expectations, each of which influencing the other to ultimately move towards higher quality of life for those living and working in care.
-Just as technology in the care sector, such as the advent of digital social care records and electronic medication management systems, have raised the bar of what outstanding care could and should look like, this has in turn has raised expectations of care standards, and thus has influenced the regulatory requirements of care homes in order to achieve good and outstanding ratings.
+Just as technology in the care sector, such as the advent of digital social care records and electronic medication management systems, has raised the bar of what outstanding care could and should look like, this has in turn has raised expectations of care standards, and thus has influenced the regulatory requirements of care homes in order to achieve good and outstanding ratings.

 But this doesn’t mean that once digital solutions have been implemented, everything remains the same – the care industry is always moving and evolving to reflect and accommodate changing social, political and economic factors.
 The technologies that are making the difference in care today will evolve and improve, new technologies will come into play too, and generally societal and economic shifts will take place, all working together to influence the future of social care.

-So, how does this influence the future of social care?
-From a technological point of view, the initial transition from paper-based care management processes to digital care management solutions functioned as a means of trying to find ways to digitise tasks that would take several hours or even days on paper and free up staff time.
-The emphasis was and is still now on creating greater efficiencies and improving safety around care management and operations to improve quality of life for those living in care.
 But as time goes on, the focus has been less on moving from paper to digital and now is more about finding ways to further improve digital solutions to create an even greater holistic means of managing care.
 This means expanding into more areas of overall care and improving integrations between individual software to further reduce wasted time and effort and create greater efficiencies and analytical opportunities.
 This recognition that one of the next steps for digital technology in the future of social care is integration was one of the big talking points from our first ever Customer Engagement Conference.

 For example, a care home that started off with a digital social care record system, like Person Centred Software’s mCare, might now be looking at ways to improve medication management, like implementing ATLAS eMAR, or looking at ways to improve staffing and dependency with DepenSys.